 Traditionally complex embedded systems are designed around a microprocessor in a Von Neumann architecture.
-A traditional Von Neumann system is fundamentally a sequential system.
+A Von Neumann system is fundamentally a sequential system.
 There is heavy optimalisation inside the CPU itself (pipelining etc) but ultimately the commands are executed one by one.
 Systems based on microprocessors have several benefits.
 Microprocessors are very well optimized and they allow design of families of product that can be built.
-Such a family of product can provide various feature sets at a different price point and can be extended to keep up with rapidly changing markets[29].
+Such a family of product can provide various feature sets at a different price point and can be extended to keep up with rapidly changing markets[33].

 However, the fact that each command is executed sequentially leads to a fundamental limitation.
 Backus [1978] calls this the "von Neumann bottleneck."
-He points out that this bottleneck is not only a physical limitation, but has also served as an "intellectual bottleneck" in limiting the way we think about computation and how to program it.
+He points out that this bottleneck is not only a physical limitation, but has also been an "intellectual bottleneck" in limiting the way we think about computation and how to program it.

+Still, it is possible to create design embedded chips that have a lot of parallelism.
 ASICs are specialized chips, that are used for example for [...].
 They are similar to processors in the sense that they are also 'hardwired' solutions.
 It is very expensive to design an ASIC, and a very slow process.
 Therefore, customizing an ASIC for a single application is often not feasible.
 Early approaches in Co-Design therefore started with a components of high granularity, such as ASIC and microprocessors.